JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 he did it."

 The old man blew the gate.
 The heavy door lurched open, revealing the vestibule.
 "Sounds like an Anomaly all right."
-He turned away and Lawrence forced himself to move toward the vestibule.
+He turned away and Batman forced himself to move toward the vestibule.
 The man held his hand out before he reached it.
 "You haven't been outside in sixteen years, it's going to be a surprise.
 Just remember, we're a noble species, all appearances to the contrary notwithstanding."

-Then he gave Lawrence a little shove that sent him into the vestibule.
+Then he gave Batman a little shove that sent him into the vestibule.
 The door slammed behind him.
 The vestibule smelled like machine oil and rubber, gaskety smells.
 It was dimly lit by rows of white LEDs that marched up the walls like drunken ants.
-Lawrence barely had time to register this before he heard a loud /thunk/ from the outer door and it swung away.
+Batman barely had time to register this before he heard a loud /thunk/ from the outer door and it swung away.

 #

-Lawrence walked down the quiet street, staring up at the same sky he'd lived under, breathing the same air he'd always breathed, but marveling at how /different/ it all was.
+Batman walked down the quiet street, staring up at the same sky he'd lived under, breathing the same air he'd always breathed, but marveling at how /different/ it all was.
 His heartbeat and respiration were up -- the tips of the first two fingers on his right hand itched slightly under his feedback